-- d) ensure that procedures for the reporting of accidents, environmental incidents, deviations from expected energy use, dangerous occurrences, accident investigation and the evacuation of premises and other emergency procedures are in place, and ensure that such procedures are disseminated to managers and staff; - e) ensure, in liaison with senior managers, the effective planning, control, monitoring and reviewing of risks, opportunities and protective measures.
-The Risk Manager will also ensure that, where appropriate, health surveillance is provided and undertaken; - f) provide safety, environmental and energy advice to managers, employees and tenants, and identify competent persons to undertake suitable and sufficient workplace risk assessments and support environmental aspects assessments; - g) in liaison with the Head of Corporate Real Estate, obtain all relevant health, safety, environmental and energy publications and ensure a health, safety, environmental and energy reference section is maintained; - h) liaise where necessary with the London Fire Brigade and keep fire precautions and procedures under review; - i) in liaison with the HSECG, draw up and monitor systems in respect of safety audits, inspections, accident investigation and other appropriate health, safety, environmental, energy and welfare matters; and - in liaison with the HSECG, produce a quarterly report and an annual report for the Executive Team outlining how appropriate and effective is the OHSE management system.
+- b) identify and implement appropriate health, safety and environmental training programmes for staff, including the keeping of training records; - ensure that adequate first aid equipment and facilities, adequately trained personnel, including the training of personnel in first aid are provided and that such arrangements are published to all staff and suitably displayed at all sites; - ensure that procedures for the reporting of accidents, environmental incidents, dangerous occurrences, accident investigation and the evacuation of premises and other emergency procedures are in place, and ensure that such procedures are disseminated to managers and staff; - e) ensure, in liaison with senior managers, the effective planning, control, monitoring and reviewing of risks, opportunities and protective measures.
+The Risk Manager will also ensure that, where appropriate, health surveillance is provided and undertaken; - f) provide safety and environmental advice to managers, employees and tenants, and identify competent persons to undertake suitable and sufficient workplace risk assessments and support environmental aspects assessments; - g) in liaison with the Head of Corporate Real Estate, obtain all relevant health, safety and environmental publications and ensure a health, safety and environmental reference section is maintained; - h) liaise where necessary with the London Fire Brigade and keep fire precautions and procedures under review; - i) in liaison with the HSECG, draw up and monitor systems in respect of safety audits, inspections, accident investigation and other appropriate health, safety, environmental and welfare matters; and - j) in liaison with the HSECG, produce a quarterly report and an annual report for the Executive Team outlining how appropriate and effective is the OHSE management system.